-Scale administration: Ethics approval was obtained from Monash University Human Research Ethics Committee (see Appendix B).
-The clinic data manager identified eligible patients (i.e., those meeting the inclusion criteria outlined above) from medical records and forwarded an explanatory statement describing the purpose of the study.
-Patients were instructed to return the provided opt-out form to the clinic within two weeks if they did not want to participate.
-The contact information of patients who did not opt-out within two weeks was provided to researchers.
+Scale Administration Ethics approval was obtained from Monash University Human Research Ethics Committee.
+The clinic data manager identified eligible patients (i.e. those meeting the inclusion criteria outlined above) from medical records and forwarded an explanatory statement describing the purpose of the study.
+Patients were instructed to return the provided opt-out form to the clinic within 2 weeks if they did not want to participate.
+The contact information of patients who did not opt-out within 2 weeks was provided to researchers.
+Telephone interviews were completed in 2012.
 Two attempts were made to contact the patient by phone and invite them to participate in a 30-minute telephone survey.
 Verbal consent for participation was obtained at the time of the interview.
 With participant consent, demographic information such as age and height was obtained from electronic medical records and provided to the researcher.

-A total of 864 eligible patients were sent explanatory statements inviting them to participate in the study, of which, 183 (21.18%) completed the questionnaire.
-Of the remaining participants, 88 (10.19%) returned the opt-out form; 348 (40.28%) could not be contacted (275 - no answer after two telephone call attempts, 58 - incorrect number or number not connected, 15 - explanatory statements 'returned to sender'); 158 (18.29%) opted-out of participating over the phone; 7 (0.81%) did not finish the survey and were removed from the analyses; and 21 (2.43%) were not able to participate within the time frame of the study.
-A brief eligibility screening was also conducted over the phone and a further 53 (6.13%) participants were found to be ineligible based on exclusion criteria during this process (15 lived interstate/overseas, 15 had major surgery/illness, 11 had their band removed, 8 accessed aftercare from another service and 4 experiences childbirth in the last 12 months).
+A total of 864 eligible patients were sent explanatory statements inviting them to participate in the study, of which 183 (21.18 %) completed the questionnaire.
+Of the remaining participants, 88 (10.19 %) returned the opt-out form; 348 (40.28 %) could not be contacted (275-no answer after two telephone call attempts, 58-incorrect number or number not connected, 15 explanatory statements 'returned to sender'); 158 (18.29 %) opted out of participating over the phone; 7 (0.81 %) did not finish the survey and were removed from the analyses; and 21 (2.43 %) were not able to participate within the time frame of the study.
+A brief eligibility screening was also conducted over the phone, and a further 53 (6.13 %) participants were found to be ineligible based on exclusion criteria during this process (15 lived interstate/overseas, 15 had major surgery/illness, 11 had their band removed, 8 accessed aftercare from another service and 4 experienced childbirth in the last 12 months).
+While patients in both groups were selected as they had bariatric surgery between 2005 and 2010, the interval between surgery and interview was greater for non-attendees (M=5.14, SD=1.44) than attendees (M=4.44, SD=1.60) who participated in the study (t(171.781)=3.06, p=0.003).